linguini1/linguini1/README.md

 ![Star Count][star-count]

-I'm Matteo, and I'm a computer systems engineering student at Carleton University in Canada.
-I'm passionate about software design and development, as well as its intersection with hardware design.
+I'm Matteo, and I'm a computer systems engineering student at Carleton University, Canada.
+I'm passionate about embedded development and the interaction between hardware and software.

-I am a part of Carleton's rocketry design team, [CUInSpace][cuinspace], where I am leading a team of engineering students in the development of a [real-time telemetry system using the QNX RTOS][qnx-stack] (also check out our [hardware][gs-board], [ground station][gs-software] and [real-time dashboard][gs-ui]).
+I am a part of Carleton's rocketry design team, [CUInSpace][cuinspace], where I am leading a team of engineering students in the development of a [real-time telemetry system using the QNX RTOS][qnx-stack] (also check out our [hardware][gs-board], [ground station controller][gs-software] and [real-time telemetry dashboard][gs-ui]).

 ## Programming Languages and Tools